CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

 The main tasks for this exercise are as follows:

 1. Prepare for an Azure VM deployment
-1. Deploy an Azure VM running an AD DS domain controller by using an Azure Resource Manager QuickStart template
+1. Deploy an Azure VM running an Microsoft Entra DS domain controller by using an Azure Resource Manager QuickStart template
 1. Deploy an Azure VM running Windows 10 by using an Azure Resource Manager QuickStart template
 1. Deploy Azure Bastion